 DUI UNDER 21 YEARS OF AGE

 Anyone younger than 21 years of age who has been cited for driving under the influence faces special and particularly harsh penalties.
-As with any instance of DUI, there are two sets of laws and regulations for cases of driving under the influence by someone 20 years older or younger.
-One set involves the courts and another involves the Department of Motor Vehicles Admin Per Se (APS) hearing.
-Students at UC Davis, Sacramento State, or other colleges and universities in the Sacramento region should understand the law regarding underage possession and consumption of alcohol and driving while intoxicated.
+As with any instance of DUI, there are two sets of laws and regulations for cases of driving under the influence by someone 20 years or younger.
+One set involves the courts, and another involves the Department of Motor Vehicles Admin Per Se (APS) hearing.

 UNDERAGE DUI AND THE COURTS